nxskok/pasias/docs/06-power.md

 times longer.

-This means that you can estimate power as accurately as you like by doing a large enough number of simulations.
+This means that you can estimate power as accurately as you like by doing a large enough (possibly very large) number of simulations.
 Provided, that is, that you are prepared to wait a possibly long time for it to finish working!